-Andrew is a member of the firm's Land Use and Natural Resources Team.
+Andrew Fogg is the Co-Team Leader of Cox, Castle & Nicholson’s Land Use and Natural Resources Team.
 Andrew has extensive experience in representing developers in the land use entitlement process and related areas, including all aspects of planning, zoning, and environmental review, in cities and counties throughout California.

 Securing Administrative Land Use Entitlements

-Andrew has spent over 15 years representing developers and public entities in processing administrative land use actions, including the negotiation and approval of numerous entitlement documents, development agreements, owner participation agreements, disposition and development agreements, subdivision approvals, conditional use permits, variances, and zoning and general plan modifications related to various projects.
-Andrew has been actively involved in a myriad of projects, including urban infill mixed use projects, master planned communities, residential and commercial condominium developments, commercial centers, and industrial developments.
+Andrew represents developers and public entities in processing administrative land use actions, including the negotiation and approval of numerous entitlement documents, development agreements, owner participation agreements, disposition and development agreements, subdivision approvals, conditional use permits, variances, and zoning and general plan modifications related to various projects.
+Andrew has been actively involved in a myriad of projects, including urban infill mixed use projects, hospital and healthcare facilities, hospitality projects, master planned communities, residential and commercial condominium developments, commercial centers, and industrial developments.

-As part of his entitlement practice, Andrew has advised clients on all aspects of the California Environmental Quality Act (CEQA), including ensuring the adequacy of project specific Environmental Impact Reports and Mitigated Negative Declarations under CEQA.
+As part of his entitlement practice, Andrew has advised clients on all aspects of the California Environmental Quality Act (CEQA), including the use of various CEQA exemptions and ensuring the adequacy of project specific Environmental Impact Reports and Mitigated Negative Declarations.

 Defending Land Use Entitlements